freddiecoleman/comparison-site/readme.md

 * Needs tons of error checking
 * Make sure aliases follow guidelines (no special chars, no spaces)
 * Needs a front end for non-admins, complete with user creation and authentication!
+* Database seeding into MongoDB to have some decent test data available